frothers/Frothers-FC/content/posts/2021/2021-season-game-18-plate.md

 scorer = "Yarride Rosario"

 +++
 Just as the Frothers were getting on a roll covid struck back and delayed the season 3 weeks.

 Looking at repeating the same feat from last year, the Frothers were up against new opposition the super paddies fun club.

 # First half

-The game started off with the Frothers with the better of the possession, but were unable to find any real purchase in the final third.
+The game started off with the Frothers with the better of the possession but were unable to find any real purchase in the final third.

 Super paddies won a questionable free kick on the edge of the area.
 Lofting a ball into the box resulted in a goalmouth scramble with the ball eventually being poked home.